 BarCamp / YarnCamp

-Now tell me the truth: would you be able to explain a BarCamp to anyone?
-Well, I wasn’t until earlier this week.
-But fortunately there’s wikipedia and here’s their definition:
+Now tell me the truth—could you actually explain a YarnCamp or BarCamp to someone without Googling it halfway through?
+I definitely couldn’t… at least not until earlier this week.
+Thankfully, there’s Wikipedia, and here’s their definition:

-Ahhh … that’s what it is?
-What is it again? 🙂
+Right.
+So… that’s what it is?
+Kind of?
+Or wait—what was it again? 🙂

 Someone to watch over me